agschwender/pilbox/README.md

     return m.hexdigest()
 ```

-The signature is passed to the application by appending the `sig` paramater to the query string; e.g. `x=1&y=2&z=3&sig=c9516346abf62876b6345817dba2f9a0c797ef26`.
+The signature is passed to the application by appending the `sig` parameter to the query string; e.g. `x=1&y=2&z=3&sig=c9516346abf62876b6345817dba2f9a0c797ef26`.
 Note, the application does not include the leading question mark when verifying the supplied signature.
 To verify your signature implementation, see the `pilbox.signature` command described in the [tools section](#tools).

 Configuration
 =============